 Other critical supplies to have on hand as you recover from COVID-19 include the following:

-Water should be at the top of the list of supplies you’ll need in the event you contract COVID-19.
+Water should be at the top of the list of supplies you’ll need in the event you develop COVID-19.

 “COVID-19 is a viral infection and like most viral infections, treatment is all about comfort and keeping well enough while your body heals,” Dr. Roy Benaroch, a clinical assistant professor of pediatrics at Emory University and a pediatrician with a private practice in Roswell, Georgia, told Healthline.